macsharma/FORKS/README.md

 numpy and
 pandas

-All packages except seaborn can be found in Anaconda pyhton installation.
+All packages except seaborn can be found in Anaconda python installation.

 # Examples
 Here we present the algorithm and three of datasets namely,